Little Jack Horner: "What a good boy am I!"

-Jack Horner’s opportunism made him a target for adult moralists from the start.
+Jack Horner's opportunism made him a target for adult moralists from the start.
 At a basic level, the nursery rhyme's hearty celebration of appetite seems an endorsement of greediness.
-It was not long, therefore, before educators of the young began to rewrite the poem in order to recommend an alternative attitude.
-In The Renowned History of Little Jack Horner, dating from the 1820s, generous Jack gives his pie to a poor woman on his way to school and is rewarded with a newly baked pie on his return home.
+Therefore, it was not long before educators of the young began to rewrite the poem in order to recommend an alternative attitude.
+In The Renowned History of Little Jack Horner, dating from the 1820s, generous Jack gives his pie to a poor woman on his way to school, and is rewarded with a newly baked pie on his return home.
 The poem concludes by reversing the picture presented in the original rhyme:

-The poem was republished later with different illustrations as The Amusing History of Little Jack Horner (1830–1832) and again with different illustrations as Park's Amusing History of Little Jack Horner (1840).
-And in America the same recommendation to share with friends was made by Fanny E. Lacy in the first of the expanded Juvenile Songs of her composition.
-Yet another collection of rewritten rhymes published in 1830 features a Jack Horner who is unable even to spell the word 'pie' (spelled 'pye' in the original version).
+The poem was republished later with different illustrations as The Amusing History of Little Jack Horner (1830–1832), and again with different illustrations as Park's Amusing History of Little Jack Horner (1840).
+Contemporaneously in America, the same recommendation to share with friends was made by Fanny E. Lacy in the first of the expanded Juvenile Songs of her composition.
+Yet another collection of rewritten rhymes published in 1830 featured a Jack Horner who is unable even to spell the word 'pie' (spelled 'pye' in the original version).

 After such an onslaught, it is something of a reformed Jack Horner, harnessed to educational aims, who appears on the Staffordshire Potteries ABC plates of the 1870s and 1880s, as well as on a Mintons tile for the nursery, where the feasting Jack is accompanied by a parental figure carrying keys.
 There was an educational aim in the card games where Jack Horner figured too.
 In the American version, originating with the McLoughlin Brothers in 1888, the object was to collect suits in the form of four different varieties of plum in their respective pies.
 In De La Rue's Little Jack Horner Snap (1890), thirteen different nursery rhymes form the suits to be collected.

 Humour

-Jack Horner’s adventures with his pie have frequently been referenced in humorous and political cartoons on three continents.
+Jack Horner's adventures with his pie have frequently been referenced in humorous and political cartoons on three continents.
 In an 1862 issue of Punch, Abraham Lincoln pulls the captured New Orleans out of his pie.
-And in the following century a copy of the Tacoma Times pictured a Japanese Jack pulling a battleship from the Russian pie during the Russo-Japanese war.
-In other contexts the rhyme was applied to Australian politics in the Melbourne Punch; to a Canadian railway scandal; to income tax relief in Ireland; and to David Lloyd George’s use of his party political fund.
+In the following century, a copy of the Tacoma Times pictured a Japanese Jack pulling a battleship from the Russian pie during the Russo-Japanese war.
+In other contexts, the rhyme was applied to Australian politics in the Melbourne Punch; to a Canadian railway scandal; to income tax relief in Ireland; and to David Lloyd George’s use of his party political fund.

-Other humorous uses of the nursery rhyme include a comic variation in Guy Wetmore Carryl’s Mother Goose for Grown Ups (New York, 1900) in which Jack breaks his tooth on a plum stone, and one of Lee G. Kratz’s Humorous Quartets for Men’s Voices (Boston, 1905) in which the pie is stolen by a cat.
+Other humorous uses of the nursery rhyme include: a comic variation in Guy Wetmore Carryl’s Mother Goose for Grown Ups (New York, 1900), in which Jack breaks his tooth on a plum stone; and one of Lee G. Kratz's Humorous Quartets for Men’s Voices (Boston, 1905), in which the pie is stolen by a cat.